mittalpooja/unity-message-hub-library/README.md

 	// GET_LIST_RESPONSE Message will
 	// HEADER (2 bytes)
 	// 1.
 Reserve 1 byte for the message type
-	// (NOTE: Assuming 255 maximum connections)
+	//
 	// 2.
-Reserve 1 byte for number of clients connected to the hub (n)
+Reserve 1 byte for number of clients connected to the hub (n) - (NOTE: Assuming 255 maximum connections)
 	//
 	// PAYLOAD
 	// 3.
 Payload = n * 8 bytes